ASOS (retailer): 2020–present

+Technology

+ASOS has applied several digital technologies in its retail processes.

+In 2017, the company developed Style Match feature, which allows users to upload images and receive clothing suggestions based on visual similarity using computer vision.
+The tool was integrated into the ASOS mobile app and was also available through the Enki shopping assistant on platforms such as Facebook Messenger and Google Assistant.

+In early 2018, ASOS implemented a deep learning–based personalization.
+The system uses collaborative filtering and content-based models to generate product and customer embeddings.

+In April 2018, ASOS partnered with Zeekit, an Israeli technology company, to develop augmented reality-based virtual fitting room technology.
+Zeekit's system displays how garments appear on different body types through AI-powered simulation.
+In 2019, ASOS launched the "See My Fit" feature, which presents clothing on digital representations of different body shapes without relying on traditional photography.

 Digital marketing

 In November 2009, ASOS claimed a ratio of one Twitter follower to eight Facebook fans to 100 active e-mail subscribers.
 Their 2008 report pointed out that nearly 10% of sales could be directly attributed to email marketing.

 In 2017, ASOS launched a campaign intended to take full advantage of the Instagram Stories feature, encouraging users to upload videos of purchased ASOS products.
 3 million people interacted with the video in the UK.
 ASOS uses the #AsSeenOnMe hashtag and any use of the hashtag adds the photos to an ASOS online database.

-On its YouTube channel, ASOS features series such as How to Style, Face + Body, and Sneakers in 60 Seconds, which are hosted by fashion influencers to inspire users' fashion choices.